-Neroli oil was named after the 16th century Princess Anna Maria de La Tremoille of Nerola, Italy, who loved the fragrant orange blossom scent and introduced it to Italy.4, 5 Both Duchess Marie Antoinette and the French military leader Napoleon Bonaparte loved neroli oil, using it every day as a fragrance or aftershave.6
+Neroli oil was named after the 16th century Princess Marie-Anne de La Treemoille of Nerola, Italy, who loved the fragrant orange blossom scent and introduced it to Italy.4,5 Both Duchess Marie Antoinette and the French military leader Napoleon Bonaparte loved neroli oil, using it every day as a fragrance or aftershave.6

 Uses of Neroli Oil

-During the ancient times, neroli oil was essential in helping combat the plague, relieve fever, and banish nervousness.10 The ancient Egyptian priests and priestesses also used this oil to heal their body, mind, and spirit.11
+During ancient times, neroli oil was essential in helping combat the plague, relieve fever and banish nervousness.10 The ancient Egyptian priests and priestesses also used this oil to heal their bodies, minds, and spirits.11

 Here are some ways to use neroli oil:18